ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 <div style="height:15px;"></div>

+### Example

+This example demonstrates mapping and formatting values, cell components, and resizing columns.

 <grid-example title='Showing Data Example' name='showing-data-example' type='mixed' options='{ "exampleHeight": 302 }'></grid-example>

 ## Working with Data

+By default, the row data is used to infer the [Cell Data Type](../cell-data-types/).
+The cell data type allows grid features, such as filtering and editing, to work without additional configuration.

 ### Filtering

 [Column Filters](../filtering/) are embedded into each column menu.
-These are configured using the `filter` attribute.
+These are enabled using the `filter` attribute.
+The filter type is inferred from the cell data type.

 <snippet>
 const gridOptions = {
     columnDefs: [
-        { field: "make", filter: 'agTextColumnFilter' }, // use the text filter { field: "price", filter: 'agNumberColumnFilter' }, // use the number filter ],
+        { field: "make", filter: true },
+    ],
 };
 </snippet>